White Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the White Sox have a record of 4-6.
+- In 10 games as the underdog over the last 10 matchups, the White Sox have posted a mark of 4-6.

-- When it comes to the over/under, the White Sox and their foes are 3-7-0 in their last 10 contests.

 - The White Sox have covered the runline in the one of their previous 10 games that had a set spread.